Data Firm Leaks 48 Million User Profiles it Scraped From Facebook, LinkedIn, Others - Slashdot

 Now, don't get me wrong.
 I honestly despise this paticular brand of witch.
 These guys suck and their actions have a very anti-social bent to it.
 Their buisness model is abuse and intrusive.
 Fuck marketers.
 I know plenty well enough to protect myself, but "the masses" are just kinda generally dumb and enough are swayable into doing dumb things.
 Like using emacs

-What a world (Score:4, Insightful)
+What a world (Score:5, Insightful)

 A Canadian kid gets charged with "exploiting a vulnerability", (i.e. incrementing a number in a URL), and faces ten years in prison for archiving the FOI data he collected as a result.
 He had no idea he was doing anything wrong.
 (FOI?
 Hello!).
 These assclowns scraped data, and created 48 million personal profiles without consent.
 They knew full well what they were doing.
 Then they effectively published the data.
 Careless, much?
 Arguably they were criminally careless.
 They probably won't face any penalties at all.
 Go figure.